InterCity 125: Sewage discharge

-In the UK, train operators are allowed legally to discharge up to 25 litres of untreated waste at a time on to the track.
+In the UK, train operators are allowed legally to discharge up to 25 l of untreated waste at a time on to the track.
 Most Mk3 coaches have no toilet tanks, discharging directly onto the track.
 In the 2000s, both the RMT trade union and politicians were concerned at the environmental impact of this legacy issue.
 The problem was first raised in 2003, after Railtrack staff at abandoned local clean-up and then track maintenance procedures due to an excessive buildup of sewage waste in the area.
 In 2006 the RMT agreed waste-tank and clean-out developments at Northern Rail's Heaton depot in 2006 with GNER, plus new clean-out procedures at all other depots, to solve an ongoing dispute over the previous 18 months.

 By 2011, the European Union had started a formal investigation to see whether trains composed of such coaches were breaking EU environmental and health laws, although the Environment Agency confirmed that train companies claimed special exemptions to dump waste along the tracks.
 In 2013, transport minister Susan Kramer branded the practice "utterly disgusting" and called on the industry to take action.
 ATOC responded by stating that, as all new vehicles had to be fitted with compliant toilet tanks, with withdrawal of the HSTs by the end of 2017 the problem would be solved.
 HSTs remained in operation after 2017, but sliding-door conversions of CrossCountry's fleet and the shortened sets for GWR and ScotRail have all included the fitting of controlled emission toilets.